 today’s mystery play and yesterday’s.

-Waking, I touched sunrise with forehead Hindsight
+Waking, I touch sunrise with forehead Hindsight

-and hands while it caressed sorts through
+and hands while it caresses sorts through

 me (and an apple tree) moments before awareness